 The three-fold academic mission of our department (undergraduate engineering, technical communication and graduate engineering education) creates a vibrant environment for teaching and learning.
 Our faculty take pride in helping their students learn and grow as engineers.
 They are constantly assessing their teaching effectiveness and seeking to improve student learning.
 It’s a tribute to their dedication that they meet regularly and informally just to talk about the latest developments in education and teaching.
 Undoubtedly, these informal professional interactions lead to continual improvements to the courses they teach.

-During 2018, our department will be working to establish a PhD degree program, a graduate certificate program, an undergraduate engineering science program and an engineering technical communications minor.
-At the same time, we will be searching for an engineering education scholar to chair the department and hiring additional faculty.
-Aspects of engineering education where we are particularly interested in building research strength include diversity/inclusiveness/ persistence, technical communications, pedagogy, the science of learning, assessment and engineering epistemology — all as applied to engineering education, and preferably with a scaling and translation research component.
+During 2019, our department will be working to establish PhD and MS degree programs, a graduate certificate program, an undergraduate engineering science program and an engineering technical communications minor.
+At the same time, we will be searching for engineering education scholars to join our faculty.
+Aspects of engineering education where we are particularly interested in building research strength include diversity/inclusiveness/persistence, assessment, education technology, online education, the science of learning and engineering epistemology.

 Please visit our website often and check in on our progress as we build this new department.
 As our degree and certificate programs come online, information on each of the programs and how to apply will be added.